tomsaleeba/sails-hook-api-version/README.md

     ```bash
       yarn add sails-hook-api-version-accept
     ```
- 1. enable the hook in your `.sailsrc`
+ 1. enable the hook in your `.sailsrc` by listing it as a hook:
     ```js
     /* .sailsrc */
     {